derek-dchu/awesome-note/dynamic_programming.md

     return result
 ```

+### Longest Common Subsequence (LCS)
+Given two strings, find the length of longest common subsequence (LCS).

+Example
+For "ABCD" and "EDCA", the LCS is "A" (or "D", "C"), return 1.

+For "ABCD" and "EACB", the LCS is "AC", return 2.

+##### Analysis

 ### Distinct Subsequences
 Given a string S and a string T, count the number of distinct subsequences of T in S.